How To Choose Happiness and Live No Other Way

 If you would like to be one of those people who always seems to be happy regardless of their situation, embrace one or more of these traits.

 - Earn as close to $75,000 a year as possible.
-Earning any more after that will not increase your happiness.
+Anything more after that will not add to your happiness.

-- Do everything you can do to maintain physical health.
+- Do everything you can to maintain your physical health.

-- Be as positive a person as possible, spewing positive emotions.
+- Be as positive a person as possible, radiating positivity.

 - Develop strong social and community bonds.